Whitey Bulger: Halloran and Donahue murders

-In 1982, a South Boston cocaine dealer named Edward Brian Halloran, known on the streets as "Balloonhead", approached the FBI and stated that he had witnessed Bulger and Flemmi murdering Litif.
-Connolly kept Bulger and Flemmi closely briefed on what Halloran was saying, specifically his claims, false according to Weeks, to having participated in the Tulsa, Oklahoma murder of businessman Roger Wheeler.
+In 1982, a South Boston cocaine dealer named Edward Brian Halloran, known on the streets as "Balloonhead" because of his large cranium, approached the FBI and stated that he had witnessed Bulger and Flemmi murdering Litif.
+Connolly kept Bulger and Flemmi closely briefed on what Halloran was saying, specifically his claims of having participated in the Tulsa, Oklahoma murder of businessman Roger Wheeler (which were false according to Weeks).
 Connolly reported that Halloran was shopping this information to the FBI for a chance for him and his family to be placed in the Witness Protection Program.
-Soon after, on May 11, 1982, Bulger, Flemmi, and Weeks were tipped off that Halloran had returned to South Boston.
+Soon after, on May 11, 1982, Bulger, Flemmi, and Weeks were inadvertently tipped off that Halloran had returned to South Boston when a minor criminal associate, John Hurley, visited the gang's appliance store and mentioned that he had seen Halloran in a bar on Northern Avenue.
 After arriving at the scene, Weeks staked out the Anthony's Pier 4 restaurant, where Halloran was dining.
 Michael Donahue, a friend of Halloran's from Dorchester, incidentally ran into him at the restaurant.
 In a decision that would prove costly to him, Donahue offered Halloran a ride home.